 SAUDI ARABIA SPECIAL ASSIGNMENT, CAD License # TA325, 1976-1977

-NOTE: As a Designated FAA Line Check Airman I was concurrently a Missouri Licensed Professional Counselor with a private practice in St. Louis, MO where I was based with TWA.
+NOTE: As a Designated FAA Line Check Airman Bert was concurrently a Missouri Licensed Professional Counselor with a private practice in St. Louis, MO where he was based with TWA.

-Because of my background as a Licensed Professional Counselor, my chief pilot often assigned me pilots who were having trouble upgrading from First Officer to Captain.
+Because of his background as a Licensed Professional Counselor, his chief pilot often assigned him pilots who were having trouble passing their check rides and/or upgrading from First Officer to Captain.

-The outcomes were extremely positive and, in two cases, I was able to help save the pilots careers.
+The outcomes were extremely positive and, in two cases, he was able to help save the pilots careers.

 TWA AIRLINE PILOTS ASSOCIATION (ALPA)

-TWA/ALPA PROFESSIONAL STANDARDS COMMITTEE CHAIRMAN: 1986-1989.
-(Professional Standards is the committee that oversees and intervenes in anything involving pilot behavior that impacts the safety of flight, i.e. behavioral problems, alcoholism, drugs, etc.)
+TWA/ALPA PROFESSIONAL STANDARDS COMMITTEE CHAIRMAN: (Professional Standards is the committee that oversees and intervenes in anything involving pilot behavior that impacts the safety of flight, i.e. behavioral problems, alcoholism, drugs, interpersonal conflict, etc.)

-NETJETS PROFESSIONAL STANDARDS COMMITTEE CHAIRMAN: Teamsters Union, 2001-2003.
-I developed the NetJets Professional Standards Committee and was the first chairman of the committee.
+NetJets PROFESSIONAL STANDARDS COMMITTEE CHAIRMAN: Teamsters Union, 2001-2003.
+Bert developed the NetJets Professional Standards Committee and was the first chairman of the committee.

 PILOT INTERVIEW PREP SPECIALIST Aviation Consulting Services.
 2000 – 2001.
 Interviewed, coached and prepared pilot applicants for major air carrier interviews and testing.

-- 1989 and 1993: Speaker, Fifth and Seventh International Symposium on Aviation Psychology, Ohio State University.
+- Speaker, Fifth and Seventh International Symposium on Aviation Psychology, Ohio State University.

 WRITER/AUTHOR Articles published